mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

 {% capture regularization %}

 Regularization is a way to use information you already have (called a **prior**) to influence the results of your model.
-For an example, it is often cited that the most common name in the world is "Muhammad" (and all its variations).
+For an example, it is often cited that the most common name in the world is "Muhammad" (including all its variations).
 It is also often joked that if you had to guess a person's name then you should always guess "Muhammad" because you have the best chances of being right with that guess--probabilistically speaking.

 The joke is that you often have a lot more information to go off of.
 For instance, if you happen to realize the person is a girl then the probability that her name is "Muhammad" drops to basically zero.
 If you happen to notice the person has blue eyes and blond hair then the probability drops considerably as well.
-And if you happen to notice that the person is wearing a sticker saying "Hello I am Ben" then the probability of the person being named "Muhammad" is also basically zero.
+And if you happen to notice that the person is wearing a sticker saying "Hello I am Ben" then the probability of the person being named "Muhammad" is pretty much zero.

 The "prior" is the information you have before seeing the person.
 That is, your knowledge that "Muhammad" is the most common name in the world.
-But then when you actually see the person you have to update your guess.
+But then when you actually see the person you have to "update" your guess.
 But you also don't completely forget about your prior.
-For example, if you could only see the person from across the room and couldn't get a good look at them then you would have to go off of your prior and probably guess "Muhammad."
-But if you came face to face and realized the person looked exactly like Anna Kendrick then you would probably guess her name was Anna Kendrick.
+For example, if you could only see the person from across the room and couldn't get a good look at them then you would have to go off of your prior and guess "Muhammad."
+But if you came face to face and realized the person looked exactly like Anna Kendrick then you would probably completely ignore your prior and guess that her name was Anna Kendrick.
 Thus, we say that your observation _washed out_ the _effect_ of the prior.
+In the first case there wasn't enough data to wash out the prior, so you had to depend on it a lot more.
 As a side note, your estimate of the probabilities using both the prior and the observations is called the "posterior" probabilities.

 In machine learning, one common prior is the ridge prior.
 The ridge prior says that we expect our weights to have a small L2 norm.
 Mathematically, we can write a cost function that looks like

 $$ C = \|Xw - y\|^2_2 + \lambda\|w\|^2_2 $$

-notice that if $$ w $$ gets too large the second term in the cost function will also get very large.
+where $$ X $$ is a matrix of the data, $$ w $$ are learned weights, and $$ y $$ are labels for the data.
+Without the $$ \lambda\|w\|^2_2 $$ term the expression reduces to the cost function for least squares linear regression.
+But notice that with the term if $$ w $$ gets too large the second term in the cost function will also get very large, which is undesirable as we're trying to minimize the cost.
+This forces $$ w $$ to be small.
 The $$ \lambda $$ let's us control the strength of our prior.
 If $$ \lambda $$ were very high then the effect of a large $$ w $$ would be amplified so optimization would look for smaller $$ w $$'s.
-This essentially increases the effect of the prior.If $$ \lambda $$ were small then the effect of the prior would be small.
+This essentially increases the effect of the prior.
+If $$ \lambda $$ were small then the effect of the prior would be small.

 Now check out our cost function for a targeted adversarial attack: